-Bethany (my 25-year-old daughter with Down Syndrome) and I religiously watch the hit TV show Grimm.
-Along with Captain America, Rascal Flatts, and Sleepy Hollow, Bethany loves Grimm.
+Bethany (my 32-year-old daughter with Down Syndrome) and I used to religiously watch the hit TV show Grimm.
+She continues to watch reruns of the show over and over on Netflix and Amazon Prime.
 She is quite intense when she watches the show and can easily recite to anyone who asks (or doesn’t ask) the Grimm storyline, complete with character descriptions.

-One of the problems Bethany has is that she has a hard time distinguishing between fact and fiction.
-As we were watching Grimm last week, Bethany asked, they are all real, right?
+One of the problems Bethany has watching TV is that she has a hard time distinguishing between fact and fiction.
+As we were watching Grimm, Bethany asked, they are all real, right?
 I snickered a bit, and then told her, no, they are not real.
 They come from a storybook.

 People make things up and it is told over and over.
 Eventually it becomes common knowledge.